sahil-kumar-yadav/golang/README.md

 This course covers various topics in GoLang, providing a comprehensive guide to learning the language.
 Each topic is organized into folders for easy navigation.

+# Key Features of Go language
+## 1 . concurrency: Go is built with concurrency in mind and provides several features to make it easy to write concurrent code.
+a .
+It's the idea that different tasks can be performed independently ans simultaneously.
+b.
+Easy task doesn't waot for the other to finish before starting their work.
+## 2. Garbage Collection: Go includes a garbage collector that automatically manages memory , making it easier for developers to write code without having
+      to worry about memory management

+# 5.Install GOlang go | go modules and packages

 Topics Covered:
 Array: Learn about arrays in GoLang, including CRUD operations.
 Data Conversion: Understand data conversion techniques in GoLang.